tobyhodges/fair-research-software/episodes/08-code-correctness.md

 ```

-One approach is to copy/paste the function(s) into a python interpreter
+One approach is to copy/paste the function(s) into a Python terminal (which allows you to interact
+with the Python interpreter more directly and run/test one function or a piece of code at a time),
 and check that they behave as expected with some input values where we
 know what the correct return value should be.